winderai/bacalhau-landscape-analysis-benchmarks/installation/README.md

     --tag-specifications "ResourceType=security-group,Tags=[{Key=project,Value=$PROJ_NAME},{Key=Name,Value=$PROJ_NAME}]"

 # this exposes the security group to any inbound traffic for the Internet
-# make sure to clean up once the benchmark has completed
+# make sure to terminate the EC2 instances once the benchmark has completed
 aws ec2 authorize-security-group-ingress \
     --group-name $PROJ_NAME \
     --protocol all \